-You struggle with an addiction.
+You struggle with addiction.
 Finally, you’ve had enough, and you visit a detox facility.
 After withdrawing from the drug, you check into rehab.
 All goes well for a while.

 One day, you hit a bump in the road.
-Maybe you had a rough day at work and reason that you’ve earned a drink.
+Maybe you had a rough day at work and the reason that you’ve earned a drink.
 Alternatively, perhaps the temptation to take a hit of the drug a friend’s offering you is too strong.
 Suddenly, you realize that the cravings are back.

 It’s important to understand that a relapse is not a sign of failure.
 It doesn’t mean that you’re a hopeless case.
 What it does mean, however, is that you suffer from a chronic disease that has the potential for setbacks.
 It also means that you’re in an excellent position to return to treatment.